 (and it will lead to achieving the money goal by default!!)

 Step 3.
-Check you have enough 'Fuel' with an In-Flight Audit
+Check you have enough 'Fuel'

 They tell us what’s working, what’s not, and what needs to change, to fuel your travel.

-Then, once you’ve done it ask yourself:
+Then, once you’ve audited your numbers, ask yourself:

 Step 4.
 Create a Travel Plan